 To better explain how Lodgify’s software can save you money, we’ve done some more calculations.

-Let’s take a look at some hypothetical sums to help paint a better picture of how the two services’ fees are divided up between guests and hosts – plus, what both services really cost you.
+Let’s take a look at some hypothetical sums to help paint a better picture of how the two services’ fees are divided up between guests and hosts in case of the shared host and guest fee – plus, what both services really cost you.

 As the Lodgify monthly fee never changes, the saving difference constantly grows as monthly revenue increases.
 That means that with just one or two Airbnb bookings, you could pay for a whole year of Lodgify fees.

-What is and isn’t included with Airbnb and Lodgify fees
+What is (and isn’t) included with Lodgify and Airbnb fees

 There are things every owner can do to help boost their presence in search results.
 These include: